 Been home two days now, but the two days on Fejø last week still resonate: Gorgeous collection of moments.
 And a tour de force of musicianship.
 Check it out yourself.

 The program does not do full justice to the workload of the musicians.
-“Musik af: Ravel, Purcell …” actually covered an electrifying performance of Ravel’s duo for violin and cello by the two gifted musicians, Carl-Oscar Østerlind and Christian Ellegard.
+“Musik af: Ravel, Purcell …” actually covered a performance of Ravel’s duo for violin and cello by Carl-Oscar Østerlind and Christian Ellegard.
 On top of that came improvised performances at the ‘Mill’ and the ‘Warehouse’ – including touching renderings plus improvisations over ‘The Parting Glass’ and the Carl Nielsen song ‘Tit er jeg glad’ (og vil dog gerne græde).
 And I have the feeling things were just getting started when I left.

 The interspersed “digtoplæsninger” covered a reading by Pablo Llambias of love poems by one of our 19th-century poets (Emil Aarestrup).
 Mostly for Danes I guess, but nice none the less.

 Quite a gathering.
 And that list is not even complete – Nikolaj Hess is missing.
 Which is certainly not fair.
 Not after this.
 DSCH 4ever!
-All in all, a healthy mixture of improvisation and chamber music repertoire – delivered with passion and charm.
+All in all, a healthy mix of improvisation and chamber music repertoire – delivered with passion and charm.